Sweet Sensation (group): 1985–1988: Formation and Take It While It's Hot

+1988: Mari's departure, new member and Love Child

 In late 1988, Mari left the group and was replaced by Sheila Vega.
 The artwork of their debut album, a photograph of the trio, was updated to reflect this change.
 The original album cover featured Betty, Margie, and Mari, but in the 1989 re-pressing of their album, new member Sheila Vega replaced Mari on the cover.
 The vocals on the album weren't re-recorded after the personnel change, however.

 In 1990, their second album, Love Child, was released, containing what would turn out to be their biggest hit, the ballad "If Wishes Came True," which reached Number One on the Billboard Hot 100.

+1991–1993: Sheila and Margie's departures, new members and disbandment

-In 1991, a remix album was released, Time to Jam (The Remix Album), which turned out to be their last album.
-That year, Margie and Sheila left the group and were replaced by three new members—Belle, Maya, and Jenae, making them a quartet.
-They performed as Sweet Sensation for the next few years until Betty LeBron embarked on a solo career.
+In 1991, a remix album was released, Time to Jam [The Remix Album], which turned out to be their last album.
+That year, Margie and Sheila left the group.
+Auditions were done to find new members to complete the gigs that the previous members and Betty had been booked for, Belle Ritter, Jeanette "Jenae" Colón, and a girl named Mya were chosen, making them a quartet.
+They continued performing together until 1993, when Betty LeBron embarked on a solo career, and the group disbanded.

+2005–2021: Reunions, lineup changes

-In 2004, Sweet Sensation was ranked #391 in the Rock on the Net web site's "Top 500 Pop Artists of the Past 25 Years".
+In 2004, Sweet Sensation was ranked #391 in the Rock on the Net web site's Top 500 Pop Artists of the Past 25 Years.
 In 2005, the dance single "My Body Tu Cuerpo," credited as Dynamix Presents Sweet Sensation, was released on Kult Records featuring Betty LeBron on lead vocals (billed as Betty Dee), and produced by Eddie Cumana and Beppe Savoni of Dynamix.

-For a brief period, the previous members, Margie, Sheila, and Mari reunited to form their own version of Sweet Sensation without lead singer Betty Lebron after sisters Margie and Mari applied for—and then obtained—the trademark rights to the name Sweet Sensation.
-This led to a case before the trial and appeals board of the US Trademark Patent Office that later canceled the original trademark obtained by the Fernandez sisters, and gave the rights to Lebron and Shepherd after evidence showed that first use and current use rights belonged to Lebron.
-The group consisting of Margie, Mari, and Sheila disbanded after performing only a few shows.
-Today, Sweet Sensation is composed of Betty, Belle, and Jenae, and is currently performing throughout the United States.
-The Sweet Sensation catalog is currently owned by Atco/Atlantic Records.